Home » National Parks » Grand Canyon National Park » Exploring the North Rim Grand Canyon in 1 Day

 North Rim Visitor Center

-The visitor’s center is open from 8 am to 6 pm daily.
-(May 15 through October 15).
-Visitors can find park maps and other information at the Ranger desk.
-There was an amazing selection of merchandise in the gift store.
-Pickup a schedule of Ranger-guided tours and activities.
-I found the interactive displays to be informative, however; I love to learn the geology of the parks.
-Public restrooms are in the back of the building.
+The Visitor Center is open daily from 8:00 AM to 6:00 PM (May 15 through October 15).
+Visitors can pick up park maps and other information at the ranger desk.
+The gift shop offers an amazing selection of merchandise, and you can also grab a schedule of Ranger-led tours and activities.
+The interactive displays are informative—especially for those interested in the park’s geology.
+Public restrooms are located at the back of the building.

 North Rim Visitor Center